Alumni Books

 Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War

-U.S. policy makers believed that the American weapons could safely compensate for technological limitations which otherwise made it difficult to destroy high flying, fast moving airplanes.
-In Continental Defense in the Eisenhower Era, Christopher Bright, PhD ’06, traces this armament from conception through deployment.
-The book also discusses the widespread acceptance of these weapons by the American public, a result of being touted in news releases, featured in films and television episodes, and disseminated throughout society as a whole.
+Christopher Bright, PhD ’06 discusses the widespread acceptance of American weapons by the American public, a result of being touted in news releases, featured in films and disseminated as a whole.

 The Uprooted: Race, Children, and Imperialism in French Indochina, 1890-1980